jupyterhub/jupyterhub/docs/source/reference/server-api.md

 }
 ```

-In this case, `ready` and `url` are the same as in the server model, and `ready` will always be true.
+where `ready` and `url` are the same as in the server model, and `ready` will always be true.

 A significant advantage of the progress API is that it shows the status of the server through a stream of messages.
 Below is an example of a typical complete stream from the API:

 ```